Sejal187/Windows-Server-2025-SOP/windows-server-sop.md

 ---

 ## Purpose
-1. This Document outlines the steps required for preparing and congiguring a Windows Server 2025 efficiently.
+1. This document summarizes the steps required for preparing and congiguring a Windows Server 2025 efficiently.
 2. It ensures consistency, security, and compliance across all installations.

 ## Application
-1. This SOP applies to IT administrators responsible for deploying Windows Server 2025 in a production or testing environment.
+1. This SOP is applicable to IT administrators responsible for deploying Windows Server 2025 in a production or test environment.

 ## Definations
 - **Active Directory (AD)**: A directory service for user authentication and management.